itavero/peblar2mqtt/README.md

 ### `bridge_availability`

-Publishes either `online` or `offline` (as a _will_ message), to indicate wether the bridge is up and running or not.
+Publishes either `online` or `offline` (as a _will_ message), to indicate whether the bridge is up and running or not.
 This is used by Home Assistant to determine if the provided devices are available or not.

 ### `<nickname>/available`

 Publishes `online` after successfully requesting information via the REST API.

-`offline` is published when an API request fails or the software is being shutdown.
+`offline` is published when an API request fails or the software is being shut down.

 ### `<nickname>/system`

 Information from the `/system` endpoint of the chargers REST API is published here.
-Currently this is only done when the bridge starts and after a failed request, but not periodically.
+Currently, this is only done when the bridge starts and after a failed request, but not periodically.

 ### `<nickname>/ev`